 By News Team

-With plenty of storylines to unfold in the coming months, we take a look back at the sport’s biggest winners – the teams that have won the Superbowl the most – and the history of the biggest match-up in American football.
+Ahead of this titanic clash, we take a look back at the NFL’s biggest winners – the teams that have won the Superbowl the most – and the history of the biggest match-up in American football.

 |I||Jan.
 15, 1967||Green Bay 35, Kansas City 10||Green Bay Packers|